 4. Look out for hidden costs of the tourism dollar

-Some payment processors apply an inflated spread to the official exchange rate, camouflaged by the term “tourism dollar”, which can increase the spread by 7 to 10%.
-When selling cross-border to Brazil, be sure you are working with a Payment Service Provider (PSP) that uses the official currency exchange rate – which you can consult in the Central Bank of Brazil’s website, here.
+Some payment processors apply an inflated spread to the official exchange rate, camouflaged by the term “tourism dollar,” which can increase the spread by 7 to 10%.
+When selling cross-border to Brazil, work with a Payment Service Provider (PSP) that uses the official currency exchange rate.

 PagBrasil only uses the official currency rate, and all the applied fees are discounted in Brazilian reais before the currency operation, which lowers the merchant’s costs.
 This also allows merchants to plan ahead and elaborate strategies to support currency fluctuations.